chooseMoneychooseMediachooseShoppingchoose

 Government make £2 online credit reports mandatory

-A deal between three major credit reference agencies - Experian, Equifax, and Callcredit - and Government means that credit records will be easier to access.
+A DEAL between three major credit reference agencies - Experian, Equifax, and Callcredit - and Government means that credit records will be easier to access.

 From tomorrow, consumers will be able to pay £2 to view the information on missed payments and past and current financial commitments held on them by reference agencies instantly online.